grncdr/node-any-db/README.md

 	query.on('end', function () { /* always emitted when results are exhausted */ })
 	query.on('error', function () { /* emitted on errors :P */ })

+To use bound parameters simply pass an array as the second argument to query:

+	conn.query('SELECT * FROM users WHERE gh_username = $1', ['grncdr'])

+You can also use named parameters by passing an object instead:

+	conn.query('SELECT * FROM users WHERE gh_username = $username', {username: 'grncdr'})

+Any-db doesn't do any parameter escaping on it's own, so you can use any advanced parameter escaping features of the underlying driver exactly as though any-db wasn't there.

+### Connection pools

-You can also create or get an existing connection pool with `anyDB.getPool`.
-It takes the following options:
+You can create a connection pool with `anyDB.createPool`:

-	var pool = anyDB.getPool('postgres://user:pass@localhost/dbname', {
+	var pool = anyDB.createPool('postgres://user:pass@localhost/dbname', {
 	  min: 5,  // Minimum connections
 	  max: 10, // Maximum connections
 	  onConnect: function (conn, ready) {